 Through weekly meetings students are invited to discuss and debate all aspects of film.
 Meetings provide a forum for members to apply and expand their knowledge of cinema through dialogue with other students.
 At meetings the topics can range from discussing a specific film, to deconstructing and debating a genre, to discussing filmmakers, to talking about today’s box office.

-Every fall, Film Society puts on a 10-week, student-run film series programmed by its members.
+Each semester, Film Society puts on a student-run film series programmed by its members.
 Film series programmed in past years include “Dante's In-film-o,” a series designed to trace out the circles of Dante’s Hell with screenings from Eastern Promises to Willy Wonka and the Chocolate Factory; “The Freudian Slips”, a series of films each selected to embody a different facet of Freud's psychoanalytic theory, with films ranging from Psycho to Mulholland Drive.
-Past film series have also highlighted various directors, producers, and actors, such as last year's “Roger Corman's Picks” series.
-These film series work to expose students to an amazing and varied selection of films, as well as teach them the methods of putting their own successful series together and advertising it to both the university, and the city of Baltimore.
+Past film series have also highlighted various directors, producers, and actors, such as “Roger Corman's Picks” series.
+These film series work to expose students to an amazing and varied selection of films, as well as teach them the methods of putting their own successful series together.

 In addition to DVD screenings, the Johns Hopkins Film Society puts on monthly 35mm film screenings in Shriver Hall on the 2nd largest screen in Maryland.
 This provides the rare opportunity for students to learn how to project 35mm film, and to see movies as they were intended to be viewed: on the big screen, with full cinema sound.
-Recently, Film Society has had opportunities to project a range of films including 2001: A Space Odyssey, The Dark Knight, Pierrot le Fou, The Nightmare Before Christmas, Old School, Close Encounters of the Third Kind, and Yojimbo.
+Recently, Film Society has had opportunities to project a range of films including The Social Network, Coraline, Full Metal Jacket, Misery, and Princess Mononoke.